openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

        :language: python
        :fragment: [dataset]

-.. tab:: OpenVINO

-    .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_openvino.py
-       :language: python
-       :fragment: [dataset]

 .. tab:: TensorFlow

     .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_tensorflow.py
        :language: python
        :fragment: [dataset]

-If there is no framework dataset object, you can create your own entity that implements the ``Iterable`` interface in Python and returns data samples feasible for inference.
+If there is no framework dataset object, you can create your own entity that implements the ``Iterable`` interface in Python, for example the list of images, and returns data samples feasible for inference.
 In this case, a transformation function is not required.

-Run a Quantized Model
+Quantize a Model
 #####################

 Once the dataset is ready and the model object is instantiated, you can apply 8-bit quantization to it: